Loading...

 Lab 66: Using curl and ping for Network Testing

-Validate service availability using layered checks: confirm basic network reachability with ping, then test HTTP behavior using curl.
-Capture evidence for redirects and header-level status to separate “network down” from “web app down.”
+Validate service availability with layered checks: confirm basic reachability with ping, then validate HTTP behavior with curl.
+Capture status and redirect evidence so you can separate “network down” from “web app down.”

 Scenario

 A web service is reportedly down.
-Your job is to test both basic connectivity and HTTP-level behavior for example.com.
-You will verify ICMP reachability, make an HTTP request, inspect headers only, and then follow an HTTP redirect to confirm the service is accessible over HTTPS.
+Your job is to test both basic connectivity and HTTP-level behavior for example.com .
+You will verify ICMP reachability, make an HTTP request, inspect headers, and then follow the redirect to confirm the HTTPS endpoint is reachable.

 Operator context